Tensor-based computation of metastable and coherent sets: Acknowledgements

 \section{Acknowledgements}

 This research has been funded by the National Science Foundation (CHE-1265929, CHE-1738990, CHE-1900374, PHY-1427654) [FN, CC], the Welch Foundation (C-1570) [FN, CC], the Rice University Academy of Fellows [FN], Deutsche Forschungsgemeinschaft (CRC 1114, \emph{``Scaling Cascades in Complex Systems''}) [PG, SK], and the Einstein Foundation Berlin [CC].
-The authors are grateful to D. E. Shaw Research for providing the NTL9 simulation data.
+The authors are grateful to D. E. Shaw Research for providing the NTL9 simulation data, and to the Paderborn Center for Parallel Computing for computational resources.